 FOR IMMEDIATE RELEASE

 TCOG Announces Citizens of the Year

-SHERMAN, September 19, 2014 – Susan B. Thomas, PhD, Executive Director of Texoma Council of Governments (TCOG), announced today the Cooke, Fannin and Grayson County Citizens of the Year and the Texoma Regional Citizen of the Year, all of whom were recognized and presented with awards during TCOG’s 2014 Annual Event.
+SHERMAN, September 18, 2015 – Susan B. Thomas, PhD, Executive Director of Texoma Council of Governments (TCOG) announced today the Cooke, Fannin and Grayson County Citizens of the Year and the Texoma Regional Citizen of the Year, all of whom were recognized and presented with awards during TCOG’s 2015 Annual Event.

-The recipients of the awards are as follows: Judge John Roane, Cooke County; Ms. Emily Porter, Fannin County; Ms. Brenda Hayward, Grayson County; and Mr. Jerry Chapman, Texoma Regional Citizen of the Year.
-Since 1986, TCOG has recognized individuals who have made outstanding contributions to the region.
+The recipients of the awards are as follows: Mr. Ray Nichols, Cooke County; Reverend Cecil Jones, Fannin County; Mr. Bob Sanford, Grayson County; and Mrs. Sandy Barber, Texoma Regional Citizen of the Year.
 Each recipient was selected by a panel consisting of TCOG Governing Board members from each respective county.

 The Texoma Council of Governments is a voluntary association of the local governments in Cooke, Fannin, and Grayson Counties.
 Established in 1968, the Texoma Council of Governments promotes economy and efficiency in the coordinated planning and development of the tri-county region through its community and economic development activities.
 Either directly, or through contractors, the Council provides housing, utility assistance, and weatherization services for low-income citizens in the region and assists the elderly through a variety of Area Agency on Aging programs.
 The Council also facilitates the delivery of grant funding for homeland security and criminal justice.